 - Consider where you found the company or how you learned about it.

 - Scour the internet and read for reviews to ensure that the company is legit.
-You can also look for complaints regarding the service if there’s any.
+You can also look for complaints regarding the service if there are any.

 - If the service is using an app, check for app reviews and ratings in the app store/s.